-Header image courtesy of @breadnplants (via Instagram)
+Header image courtesy of NOC Coffee Co.

 Are you looking for a healthy meal but crinkling your nose at the idea of an unsatisfying salad that will leave your tummy grumbling again in a few hours?
 Buddha bowls—the heartier and more substantial cousin of salad bowls—are your answer!
 Colourful and highly versatile, this trendy dish is essentially a hodgepodge of seasonal veggies, lean proteins such as chickpeas or tofu, and fibre-rich grains.
 While the bowl is often made vegetarian or vegan, meat is sometimes listed on the menu as a protein option.

 Regardless, it is safe to say that the Buddha bowls we see flooding our Instagram feeds are by no means a traditional Buddhist cuisine.
 In fact, this rainbow-coloured all-in-one-dish concept has been around for less than a decade and only started popping up in Hong Kong’s healthy restaurant scene in recent years.
 So if you have not jumped on the Buddha bowl bandwagon yet, it’s not too late!
 Hop on board and we will take you through the six best spots for Buddha bowls in Hong Kong.

 Their signature cajun tiger prawn with roasted veggies & cumin chickpea bowl ($148) is our pescetarian favourite, hands-down.
 Vegetarians can opt for their baked organic tofu patties with baby spinach & portobello mushrooms ($118).
 The veggie patties, held together with breadcrumbs, egg, and chia seeds, are dense and hearty enough that you won’t even miss the meat!
 What’s more, this place is dog-friendly, so dine alfresco and bring your furry friends along!

-Locofama, G/F, 9–13 Fuk Sau Lane, Sai Ying Pun | (+852) 2547 7668
+Locofama, 9–13 Fuk Sau Lane, Sai Ying Pun | (+852) 2547 7668

 Pairing superfoods like avocado and kale with slow-energy-releasing quinoa and chickpeas, seasonal veggies, poached egg, figs, and served with a side of sourdough, the assorted bowl makes for a well-balanced meal that is sure to satisfy.
 Figs might strike you as an unusual addition to the otherwise savoury dish, but the purple-skinned fruit adds a subtle touch of sweetness that brings all the ingredients together in perfect harmony.

 Specialising in salads and power bowls inspired by both Asian and Western cuisines, Youni has garnered a passionate following among the health and fitness community.
-Swing by one of their seven locations dotted all over Hong Kong Island and Kowloon and tuck into their vegan-friendly Buddha bowl ($98) that’s packed with pomegranate, edamame, roasted mushrooms, corn, sweet tofu, quinoa, and rice.
+Swing by one of their many locations dotted all over Hong Kong Island and Kowloon and tuck into their vegan-friendly Buddha bowl ($98) that’s packed with pomegranate, edamame, roasted mushrooms, corn, sweet tofu, quinoa, and rice.
 Putting a Korean spin on the classic, the colourful bowl is accompanied by a spicy Korean sauce for a delightful kick of heat!
 We will let you in on a little secret: The bowl is perfectly satisfying on its own, but amp up it up with some added kimchi and you will think you have ascended into Korean food heaven.

 Our list would not be complete without this plant-based hotspot.
 Furnished with warm woodsy décor and hanging greenery, Treehouse is a cosy oasis amidst the hustle and bustle of Central.
 From bowls, burgers, and wraps to smoothies and juices, all the food from this eco-conscious restaurant is sourced sustainably and made in-house!

 In case none of the pre-set Buddha bowls tickles your fancy, you can also have it your way and build your own bowl.
 With thirty-three scrumptious toppings to choose from, options abound.
 We fawn over their halloumi, roasted garlic hummus, and eggplant caviar, but every topping is fresh and high quality, so there is really no going wrong with whatever you choose!

-Treehouse, Shop 1, G/F, Ezra’s Lane, 45 Pottinger Street, Central | (+852) 3791 2277
+Treehouse, Shop 1, Ezra’s Lane, 45 Pottinger Street, Central | (+852) 3791 2277

 Enjoy views over Central as you munch on a satiating Buddha bowl.
-It’s easy to customise your own bowl: Just choose from one of three bases—soba noodles, brown rice, or quinoa—followed by a veggie, a lean protein, and a dressing to top it all off.
+It’s easy to customise your own bowl: Choose from one of three bases—soba noodles, brown rice, or quinoa—followed by a veggie, a lean protein, and a dressing to top it all off.
 Wash down the nutrient-packed bowl with an energy-boosting smoothie ($60) and you will feel as though you could run a marathon!

-TOPFIX, 6/F, 8 Lyndhurst Terrace, Central | (+852) 2877 9989
+Top Fix, 6/F, 8 Lyndhurst Terrace, Central | (+852) 2877 9989